-Staff should never give a non-prescribed medicine to a child unless there is specific prior written permission from the parents.
+Staff should never give a non-prescribed medicine to a child unless there is specific prior written permission from the parents and agreed by the Principal.
 Staff should check that the medicine has been administered without adverse effect to the child in the past and that parents have certified this is the case - a note to this effect should be recorded on the Parental/Principal Agreement for school to administer medicine (form F624b).

-Liquid paracetamol is the only non-prescribed medicine that can be administered in school and only on receipt of written permission from the parent.
+Liquid paracetamol is the only non-prescribed medicine that can be administered in school and only on receipt of written permission from the parent/principal consent.
 This can only be administered for a maximum of 3 days and not repeated within a 2-week period without doctor instruction.